 With the increased demand for Cloud Computing across the world, the definitions, structures, and use of cloud computing have increased.
-So, there will be different perspectives on using these services and various services that may differ from client to client or location.
-This is where cloud computing reference model comes in.
+So, there will be different perspectives on using these services, and various services may differ from client to client or location.
+This is where the cloud computing reference model comes in.
 The cloud reference model is an abstract model used to standardize the functions and parameters of cloud computing so that various cloud services and vendors across the world having different technologies can communicate with each other.
 Opt for online Cloud training courses and stay ahead.

 What is Cloud Computing Reference Model?